 • Zinc: improves insulin formation, storage and release

-• Chromium: part of the glucose tolerance factor
+• Chromium: component of the glucose tolerance factor

-• laser coagulation (reduces risk of visual loss by 50%)
+• Laser coagulation (reduces risk of vision loss by 50%)

 • Vitrectomy (for late complications)